ChrisPritchard/solitaire-ebiten/design.md

 suggestion: start with mouse and abstract to just whats needed: position, state (justpressed, dragging, released) pass info to game rules, which can manage if something should occur

+## initial setup

+- shuffle deck
+- render in position as a stack
+- render spaces for foundation, waste etc
+- deal out piles
+  - move action moving one card at a time...
+  -